cweltonsmith/big-data-youtube-trends/README.md

   ![hart_bar_graph](hart-channel-to-views/hart_bar_graph.jpg)

 Chase Smith:
 I made a pie chart for the top 10 disliked trending youtube channels.
 It was interesting to see that there were quite a few trending videos that had no dislkes whatsoever.
+It seems the youtube videos with the most likes and the most dislikes are music videos.
+I think that if you compare music videos to actually channels that submit every day the actualy channels would over all have the most dislikes/likes.
+However since were just focusing on the trending videos Its easy to see why music videos would be at the top.

   ![smith_pie_chart](smith-channel-to-dislikes/smith-chart.jpg)